 - Card type: Visa

 - Loyalty program: Velocity Frequent Flyer

 - Velocity Points earned per dollar – everyday spend: 0.66 up to $1,500 per statement period, 0.5 thereafter

-- Velocity Points earned per dollar with Virgin Australia: 1.0 on all charges
+- Velocity Points earned per dollar – all government spend: No points

 - Points capping: Uncapped, but tiering applies as above